does 711 sell cookie dough

 Another Instagram account @tmc_reviews tried the Reese’s Edible Cookie Dough and wrote that it tastes just like the peanut butter cups but with a cookie vibe.
 They said it has “a delicious sweet and strong nutty flavor that tastes just like Reese’s PB cream.”
 The dough also has Reese’s chocolate pieces in it, according to the review.

-Although the cookie dough bites are safe to eat raw, the packaging suggests that you can also bake them!
-These bite-sized treats are similar to Pillsbury’s ready-to-bake cookies in that all you have to do is put them on a cookie sheet and bake them!
+While the cookie dough bites are safe to eat as-is, the packaging indicates that you can bake them too!
+Think of them like Pillsbury’s ready-to-bake cookies — just place them on a cookie sheet and pop them in the oven.

 7-Eleven is selling an exclusive container of new edible cookie dough that is made with Reese’s Peanut Butter Cup.
 Instagram account @familyfooddude got their hands on the 6-ounce snack and it looks just as good as it sounds.
 Since it has the actual Hershey’s Reese’s branding on it, you can expect an authentic flavor.

-It seems unlikely that you won’t enjoy this edible cookie dough if you enjoy original Reese’s.
-What more convincing do you possibly need?.
+It sounds like if you like original Reese’s, there’s no reason that you won’t like this edible cookie dough.
+What more convincing do you possibly need?

 First of all, these are huge chunks of dough.
-Like any product inspired by a birthday cake, these cookie dough bites have a very appealing appearance.
-Every piece of dough has obvious sprinkles all over it.
-Although I was expecting to smell a lot like sweet cake batter, I could not detect any scent from the dough.
-I jammed a whole chunk of birthday cake into my mouth even though it didn’t smell good.
+Like any birthday cake-inspired product, these cookie dough bites are really appealing to the eye.
+In every chunk of dough you can clearly see sprinkles galore.
+I expected the dough to smell like sweet cake batter, but honestly could not smell much.
+Despite the lack of birthday cake aroma, I shoved a whole chunk in my mouth.

 New York City shop sells raw cookie dough without the risk